Installation

 Kueue uses a similar mechanism to configure features as described in Kubernetes Feature Gates.

-In order to change the default of a feature, you need to edit the kueue-controller-manager deployment within the kueue installation namespace and change the manager container arguments to include
+Alternatively, you can edit the kueue-controller-manager deployment within the kueue installation namespace and change the manager container arguments to include

 --feature-gates=...,<FeatureName>=<true|false>